 |Notes||All applicants must also submit a comprehensive portfolio of art/design/creative work and will be invited to attend a portfolio submission event.
 In some cases an interview may also be required.
 All qualifications should include a relevant art & design subject & a literate subject, and will be considered on an individual basis.|

 We offer Pre-Sessional and Foundation Programme(s) throughout the year.
 These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

 The programme is centred upon a productive dialogue between art practice and theory within, across and beyond individual academic disciplines.

-This course has established an enviable reputation for its innovative interdisciplinary arts curriculum.
-The bringing together distinct pathways under the Art and Media programme offers a broad educational experience and access to a wide range of staff expertise while also allowing you to gain deep knowledge and extensive skills in your chosen subject pathway of Art, Philosophy, Contemporary Practices.
+Art & Philosophy has established an enviable reputation for its innovative interdisciplinary arts curriculum.
+By combining distinct pathways that link Contemporary Art Practice with Humanities, we offer a broad educational experience.
+You will have access to a wide range of staff expertise, allowing you to gain knowledge and extensive skills that will expand your future career opportunities.

 How you will be taught